JunjianChi/UG_RISC_V_CPU/README.md

 # UG_RISC_V_CPU

-A simplified RISC-V CPU core implemented in Verilog/SystemVerilog as part of an undergraduate digital design project.
+A RISC-V CPU core implemented in Verilog/SystemVerilog as part of an undergraduate digital design project.

 This CPU supports basic RISC-V instructions and has been modularly designed and tested using multiple testbenches and waveform simulations.